 Many online and local retailers provide these kind of drives.
 Local stores such as Best Buy, Apple, OfficeMax, Office Depot, etc., are good places to consider a purchase as well.

 When possible, come to class with your hard drive without any material on it.
-If the drive is brand new, make sure it is properly formatted before attending class.
-If necessary, see Andi Pacheco in tech support (SOC 004) for assistance.
+If the drive is brand new, we will format in class.